marinaoleynik/cartofun/README.md

 Customer:
 1. Can see info about News, Catalogue, Delivery, Payment, Contacts
-2. Can login / logout
+2. Can logout
 3. Can manage profile info(user contacs and history of orders)
 4. Can add goods to shopping cart
 5. Can make order with "order form"

 Seller:
-1. Can login / logout
+1. Can logout
 2. Can see and edit info about Delivery, Payment, Contacts
 3. Can add/edit/remove categories to catalogue
 4. Can add/edit/remove goods to catalogue